Nonuniversal beyond-LHY corrections to thermodynamic properties of a weakly interacting Bose gas: Abstract

 \section{Abstract}

 We investigate the effects of finite-range interatomic interactions on the equation of state (EoS) of a weakly interacting Bose gas.
 Within the Cornwall–Jackiw–Tomboulis effective action approach, we show that finite-range effects influence not only the EoS but also the thermodynamic properties of the system at zero temperature, leading to nonuniversal behavior.
+A comparison with experimental data for the energy density shows an excellent agreement.

 \keywords{Interacting Bose gas,self-consistent Popov approximation, transition temperature, thermodynamic properties}